gil01karougbe/gil01karougbe.github.io/_posts/2024-11-11-whyhackme.thm.md

 ------------------------------------------------------------------------------------------

 ## Enumeration
-We start by full scan to discover all tcp opened ports...
+We start by a full scan to discover all tcp opened ports...
 ### All Open Ports
 ```bash
 rustscan -a 10.10.4.243